totem/totem-base/README.md

 - trusty-1.0  (Versioned)
 - trusty  (Latest trusty image tag)

+For most of the applications, the trusty tag should be sufficent.
+Only under certain scenarios, where you are looking for frozen images, you may use versioned tags.

 ## Build
+The latest image is automatically built by docker hub.

-To build this image use command:
+To build this image manually use command:
 ```
 sudo docker build --rm -t totem/totem-base:tag_name .
 ```